DevExpress-Examples/pdf-document-api-generate-document-layout/Readme.md

 - The `DrawGraphics` method draws content inside an empty PDF document.
 - The `AddWatermark` method generates a watermark with custom text and adds it to the created PDF document.

-When you launch the app, the file is saved to your Documents folder (`Environment.SpecialFolder.MyDocuments`).
+When you launch the app, the file is saved to your Documents folder (`%userprofile%/Documents`).

 The [Result.pdf](Result.pdf) file is an example of a generated PDF document: